jondot/outpostapp/README.md

 ==========

 OutpostApp is a simple file upload web application.
 It can be use for any of these purposes:

-- File upload service to use on your computer as a private inbox.
+* File upload service to use on your computer as a private inbox.
-- A public file upload service.
+* A public file upload service.

+It may have rough edges, but it did what it was designed for.
+Feel free to adopt and make it into a rapidshare-like platform.
+I'll welcome any pull requests.

 Quick Start